What`s new in soft tissue sarcoma research and treatment?

 Active research in chemotherapy for soft tissue sarcomas includes studies of new drugs and new ways to give drugs now available.

 A new drug called trabectedin (Yondelis®) has been shown to help some patients with soft tissue sarcomas.
 It is approved for use in Europe, but it is still being tested in the United States.
 In this country, it is currently only available as part of a clinical trial.

-Even more active than research into chemotherapy is research into so-called targeted drugs.
-These are drugs that specifically block molecules in the cancer cells that cause the cancers to grow.
+Even more active than research into chemotherapy is research into targeted drugs.
+These drugs specifically block molecules in the cancer cells that cause the cancers to grow.